-Mr. Omar Serign Mbye

-Work Experience: Accomplished professional with over 30 years in banking and finance with specialty in risk management.
-Work experience include Central Bank of The Gambia in the Banking Supervision
+Mr. Omar Serign Mbye is a Board of Director of Agib Bank Ltd. He has Accomplished professional with over 30 years in banking and finance with specialty in risk management.
+Work experience include Central Bank of The Gambia in the Banking Supervision Division.

-Division.
 Bank of America as Senior Credit and Risk Manager.
-Credit Administration Manager at

-Meridian Bank Gambia (now Trust Bank), UPS Capital Corporation as Credit Controller, Global Trade

-Finance later on as Portfolio Manager.
+Credit Administration Manager at Meridian Bank Gambia (now Trust Bank), UPS Capital Corporation as Credit Controller, Global Trade Finance later on as Portfolio Manager.
 Education: Bachelor's degree in Accounting.
 Post graduate MBA studies.
 Various management and leadership studies.

-Mrs. Hawa Sisay-Sabally

-Hawa Sisay-Sabally is a legal practitioner of over thirty years standing at the Bar.
+Mrs Hawa Sisay-Sabally is a legal practitioner of over thirty years standing at the Bar.
 She has wide experience in civil litigation, laws regulating financial institutions, micro finance, constitutional law, labour matters, commercial and corporate law.
 She also specializes in drafting laws.